Portions of Rend Trail closed for Bridge Repairs

 The WV Department of Highways and the Federal Highways Administration is replacing the Thomas Buford Pugh Memorial Bridge on Route 41 in the town of Prince.
 Construction will require temporary full river traffic closures and long term river detours.
 More »

-This nature art contest is open to all K - 12 grade students in Fayette, Nicholas, Raleigh, and Summers Counties.
+This wildflower art contest is open to all K – 12 grade students in Fayette, Nicholas, Raleigh, and Summers Counties.
 Students may use a variety of mediums to create a work of art inspired by a spring Appalachian wildflower native to the New River Gorge area of West Virginia.
-Contest information, guidelines, list of accepted wildflower species, and entry form are available on-line at www.nps.gov/neri/youth-arts-in-the-parks.htm or www.tamarackwv.com/gallery/youthartsintheparks.aspx.
-Contest art entries must be received at your county's art receiving site between February 4 and 15, 2013; see contest guidelines for receiving site locations.
-Top entries will be showcased at Tamarack in Beckley in April and on-line.
+Contest information, rules, list of accepted wildflower species, and entry form are available online at www.nps.gov/neri/youth-arts-

-Youth Arts in the Parks is part of New River Gorge Wildflower Weekend, a special event that celebrates the area's amazing ecology.
-A partnership of New River Gorge National River, Babcock State Park, Hawks Nest State Park, Pipestem Resort State Park, and Tamarack host this annual public event each spring.
+Youth Arts in the Parksis part of New River Gorge Wildflower Weekend, a special event that celebrates the area's amazing ecology.
+A partnership of New River Gorge National River, Babcock State Park, Hawks Nest State Park, Little Beaver State Park, Pipestem Resort State Park, and Tamarack host this annual public event each spring.
 Parks like these are places that "bring relevance to all citizens," said National Park Service Director Jon Jarvis.
 "That's where learning really begins."

 Did You Know?